Comparison of enterprise bookmarking platforms

-The following tables compare Enterprise bookmarking platforms.
+The following tables compare enterprise bookmarking platforms.

 General

 The table provides an overview of Enterprise Bookmarking platforms.
-The platforms listed refer to an application that is installed on a web server (usually requiring MySQL or another database and PHP, perl, Python, or some other language for webapps).
+The platforms listed refer to an application that is installed on a web server (usually requiring MySQL or another database and PHP, perl, Python, or some other language for web apps).

 Date and content types

 This table lists the types of data that can be tagged.

 Content enrichment capabilities

 Tags and metadata can be used to enrich previously described types of data and content.
 This table lists the default capabilities each platform provides.

 Tag management capabilities

 Enterprise bookmarking tools differ from social bookmarking tools in the way that they often have to meet taxonomy constraints.
 Tag management capabilities are the uphill (e.g. faceted classification, predefined tags) and downhill gardening (e.g. tag renaming, moving, merging) abilities that can be put in place to manage the folksonomy generated from user tagging.

 Platform and security capabilities

 Security abilities at the platform level: